genedan/TmVal/docs/usage/growth/tiered.rst

 Examples
 ==========

-TmVal's :code:`TieredBal` class offers a way to model this type of account.
+TmVal's :class:`.TieredBal` class offers a way to model this type of account.
 You simply supply the tiers and rates.
 Let's do this using the above table:

 .. ipython:: python